h-shekhar/h-shekhar.github.io/_posts/2018-05-24-how-tech-interview-differ.md

 A good rule of thumb is to look at the position and the company.
 If it’s a web-based company, team, or role, you should expect some scalability questions.
 If it’s a front-end position, expect some front-end questions.
 But for almost all companies, expect algorithm and problem-solving questions.

-_In case if you found something useful to add to this article or you found a bug in the code or would like to improve some points mentioned, feel free to write it down in the comments.
+> _In case if you found something useful to add to this article or you found a bug in the code or would like to improve some points mentioned, feel free to write it down in the comments.
 Hope you found something useful here._
-{: .box-warning}